top of page

 Silvio Ruiu

-Filter (or dust collector) is critical part of the blaster, it provides the suction inside the blasting cabinet and the washer, also handles the dust, storing it SAFELY.
-For references you can read the general about how wheel blaster is made and works here. [link all'introduzione]
+Filter (or dust collector) is a critical part of the blaster, it provides the suction inside the blasting cabinet and the washer, also handles the dust, storing it SAFELY.
+For reference, you can read the general overview of how a wheel blaster is made and works here.

 ⚠️Disclaimer⚠️:

-As already clearly stated above, safety is everything on this device, it is obvious for anyone attending the production floor, so is for the Managers in terms of legal resposibility which is easily to understand turns into company/corporate liability.
+As already clearly stated above, safety is everything on this device, it is obvious for anyone attending the production floor, so is for the Managers in terms of legal responsibility which, as is easy to understand, turns into company/corporate liability.

 Blaster Filter external appearance.

-In general is a tall metal box with a fan on top placed on the side of of the blasting room, or connected to by pipe of consistent diameter if placed somewhere else for safety reasons, like shown here below⬇️:
+In general it is a tall metal box with a fan on top placed on the side of the blasting room, or connected to it by a pipe of suitable diameter if placed somewhere else for safety reasons, like shown here below⬇️:

 Blaster filter house layouts in different equipment configuration.